ghdl/ghdl/doc/development/building/Sources.rst

 ..
 NOTE::

    Executing the following instructions in Windows Command Prompt (:program:`cmd.exe`) won't function or will result in errors!
-All Windows command line instructions are intended for :program:`Windows PowerShell`, if not marked otherwise. :program:`Windows PowerShell` can be installed or upgraded to v5.1 by installing the `Windows Management Framework <https://docs.microsoft.com/en-us/powershell/wmf/5.1/install-configure>`_.
+All Windows command line instructions are intended for :program:`Windows PowerShell`, if not marked otherwise.